Graph-Learning-Benchmarks/gli/FORMAT.md

 ## Design Objectives

-There are several principles for the design of the GLI file format.
+There are two principles for the design of the GLI file format.

-1. Allow general dataloader that can be widely applicable to different datasets on different tasks.
-2. Build consistent APIs with downstream graph learning libraries such as [`dgl`](https://www.dgl.ai).
-3. Design generic format that is flexible to accommodate various graph-structured data.
+1. Ease the development of dataloaders compatible with graph learning libraries with flexible extensions to various datasets and tasks.
-4. Allow efficient storage and fast access.
+2. Allow efficient storage and fast access.

+Three highlighted design features of GLI are given below.

 ### Explicit separation of data storage and task configuration

-GLI makes an explicit separation between the data storage and the task configuration for graph learning. i.e., Multiple tasks can be performed on the same dataset, or the same task can be performed on different datasets.
-The separation between graphs and tasks further allows users to use general datasets bound to every type of task that can be applied to every graph dataset.
+In order to satisfy objective 1, GLI makes an explicit separation between the data storage and the task configuration for graph learning. i.e., Multiple tasks can be performed on the same dataset, or the same task can be performed on different datasets.
+The separation between graphs and tasks allow users to use the general dataloading API (`get_gli_dataset(graph, task)`) to load combinations of different graph datasets and tasks.

 ### Objects with attribute scheme